 - Set your bowl over top of a pot with water, just enough to cover the bottom of the pot.
 You do not want the water to boil and touch the bottom of your mixing bowl.
 Heat the water on medium to medium-low heat.

-- Stir the egg whites (using your greaseproof spatula) constantly until the mixture reaches 140° F. This is the most important part; you do not want to egg whites to cook.
+- Combine the sugar and egg whites and stir (using your greaseproof spatula) constantly until the mixture reaches 140° F. This is the most important part; you do not want to egg whites to cook.
 I have read that you can have it be anywhere between 120° F – 160° F. When it reaches 140° F, the sugar should be dissolved in the egg whites.
 You can test this by placing a drop on your fingertips and rubbing them together.
 The mixture should be completely smooth.

 - Place the mixing bowl on your stand mixer.
 Using the wire whisk attachment, beat the egg whites.
 Start on low and increase the speed to medium after 2 minutes.